Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 This was a central promise of the campaign.

-A lot of, and thank you for calling in, Jeff, a lot of uh never Trump conservatives said that this was the first place you'd see that Trump was all all uh all flash, no substance, that he would back off on the wall, and so signing this executive order makes it appear at least that he plans to follow through with this.
+A lot of, and thank you for calling in, Jeff, a lot of never Trump conservatives said that this was the first place you'd see that Trump was all flash, no substance, that he would back off on the wall.

-Um let's take uh Sal in upstate New York.
+Let's take Sal in upstate New York.

-Sal, you're on the rush show, you're speaking of Buck.
+Sal, you're on the rush show.

 Thanks, Buck.

-I find it comical like this morning on CNN, they ask a Republican House member, how dare you ask the American and I'm paraphrasing, ask the American taxpayer to put the bill for this wall.
+Like this morning on CNN, they'd ask a Republican House member, how dare you ask the American ⁇ and I'm paraphrasing ⁇ ask the American taxpayer to foot the bill for this wall, as if it's some cylinder type port expenditure.

 And then secondly, and you touched on this, the illegals that are here, and I have worked with them and I have hired them.